-These considerations motivate the formulation of a model of type (1) where the parameters λ , γ and σ depend (nonparametrically) on covariates, and where the functional relationships between covariates and parameters vary according to a (hidden) regime-switching process.
-Our contribution draws a bridge between the methodological approaches of Chavez-Demoulin et al. [2016] and Guillou et al. [2015] by combining semiparametric regression and regime-switching models for a compound Poisson-GPD response variable into a single model.
+These considerations motivate the formulation of a model of type (1)-(3) where the parameters λ , γ and σ depend (nonparametrically) on covariates, and where the functional relationships between covariates and parameters vary according to a (hidden) regime-switching process.
+Our methodological contribution draws a bridge between the approaches of Chavez-Demoulin et al. [2016] and Guillou et al. [2015] by combining semiparametric regression and regime-switching models for a compound Poisson-GPD response variable into a single model.
 It enables a flexible modeling of the behavior of random sums over time, jointly taking into account the time dependence as well as the dependence with other covariates.
 Contrary to the GAMLSS approach of Chavez-Demoulin et al. [2016], the Poisson part of the model cannot be estimated independently from the GPD part, and we show how to perform the joint estimation.
-An interesting feature of the considered model is that by combining information about the frequency and the severity of the process, we have several observations at each point in time.
+An interesting feature of the model considered is that by combining information about the frequency and the severity of the process, we have several observations at each point in time.
 This allows for improving the estimation of the state probabilities and the regression functions, even if the time series is short.
 A simulation study supports this finding.

-Lastly, we use our model and estimation technique to study a database of 817 large losses resulting from external frauds in the Italian bank UniCredit over a time period of 38 quarters.
+Lastly, we use our model and estimation technique to study a database of 819 large losses resulting from external frauds in the Italian bank UniCredit over a time period of 38 quarters.
+Our goal is to shed some lights on the nature of the dependence between some economic factors and the distribution of the total operational loss, and to uncover the latent state process during that period.
 We assume that the parameters depend nonparametrically on three explanatory variables, and that the functional forms of the dependence vary according to a hidden state variable.
-We use the percentage of revenue coming from fees (PRF), the unemployment rate and the VIX index as covariates to account for the internal economic performance, the macroeconomic situation and the general state of the financial markets, respectively.
+We use the percentage of revenue coming from fees (PRF), the unemployment rate and the Chicago Board Options Exchange volatility index (VIX) as covariates to account for the internal economic performance, the macroeconomic situation and the general state of the financial markets, respectively.
 We compare our model with three alternatives (constant, pure MS and pure GAMLSS models) and show the economic consequences (in term of requested capital) of using the different models.
 Our results suggest that the MS-GAMLSS model provides the best fit among all alternative considered, as it is the model with the best AIC criterion and the only model for which the estimated 99.9% quantiles are not exceeded by the observed total losses.

 The structure of the remainder of the paper is as follows: in Section 2, we describe the model and discuss its estimation.
 In Section 3, we perform a simulation study to analyze the finite sample properties of the suggested estimation technique.
 In particular, we consider the situation where the number of available periods is small.
 In Section 4, we introduce the data and the considered covariates, then we perform the analysis using the MS-GAMLSS model.
-Additionally, we investigate the regulatory consequences arising from our approach, compared to a constant approach, a MS-constant approach or a GAMLSS approach.
+Additionally, we investigate the regulatory consequences arising from our approach, compared to a constant approach, an MS-constant approach or a GAMLSS approach.
 We also discuss the economic interpretation of our results.
 Lastly, we conclude with Section 5.